DevTeam/Pure.DI/README.md

 }
 ```

-The second optional parameter can have several values to determine the kind of composition.
+The second optional parameter may have multiple values to determine the kind of composition.

 ### CompositionKind.Public

-This is the default value.
-If this value is specified, a composition class will be created.
+This value is used by default.
+If this value is specified, a normal composition class will be created.

 ### CompositionKind.Internal

-If this value is specified, the class will not be generated, but this setup can be used for others as a base.
+If you specify this value, the class will not be generated, but this setup can be used by others as a baseline.
 For example:

 ```c#
 DI.Setup("BaseComposition", CompositionKind.Internal)